Lillian-Elek-Data/ML-with-Python/README.md

 - Plotting the Elbow with Standardized Variables
 - Analyzing the results
 ## Weather Data Regrouped Clustering
-This data has a new column Weather_Regrouped: a manula grouping/ simplifying of the original weather column \
 This file goes over:
 - Balancing the dataset
 - Standardization